Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING|Stranger` Object by name or label to expect in the zone.
     1. `STRING` Multiple subsequent entries possible.
 The zone nickname to expect the object in.

+- `Cnd_JumpInComplete` Only players.
+When fully jumped into a system. `Activator` will be the jumped-in player.
+    1. `STRING|Stranger` The players to await fully jumping into a system.
+    1. `[STRING]` Multiple subsequent entries possible.
+The system nickname the player jumped into.
+If none is given, any system will count.

 - `Cnd_LaunchComplete` Only players.
 When fully launched from a base. `Activator` will be the launched player.
     1. `STRING|Stranger` The players to await fully landing on a base.
     1. `[STRING]` Multiple subsequent entries possible.
 The base nickname the player launched from.
 If none is given, any base will count.